 That said, the client’s preference may not be the best choice for them.
 Sometimes, you need to suggest an alternative, especially if it poses certain health risks.

 Was this post helpful to you?
-If you want to take your lash passion to the professional level, enroll in The Classic Course now!
+If you want to take your lash passion to the professional level, enroll in Beauty Boss Academy now!
 We offer courses for newbies and experienced lash artists and teach you everything from the basics of classic lash extensions to advanced techniques like volume lashes.

 We'll be waiting for you, future lash boss!